nicklafferty/craftycody/content/life/playa-del-carmen-mexico.md

 The place is called Stingray Beach and you can find it here on [Google Maps](https://goo.gl/maps/xcYNgRGT8kWpo7Be7).
 We were able to get a spot without a reservation, but feel free to make one.
 I would have if I had known they take reservations.
 It was $50 per person and they provide all the equipment.
 You snorkel with stingrays (and sharks!) for a bit, then you go to another area and feed, learn, and take pictures with the rays.
 It's a lot of fun and I highly recommend it.

+Top tip: you're not allowed to wear sunscreen as it harms the reefs and the rays.
+You should be able to wear the reef-safe stuff, but they didn't specify this so you might be stuck sunscreen-less.
+I didn't get a horrible burn, but I definitely got sunburned.

 ### Shopping

 There's an absolute _ton_ of it.
 Between Playa and Cozumel, you won't be bored if you love shopping.